The US Men took 4th place in the International Class (Trials Central story here). The US Women took 8th place (Trials Central story here).

 Ossa had a trailer, tent 7 banners in the paddock – so they were not as secretive as you might think.
 But the website reveals nothing beyond the logo.
 We will have to wait to see the final version.
 Hmmm.
 Will here be an Ossa available for closer inspection at TTC in the near future?

 What is this, you ask?
 You are about to read part 2 of our travels to the 2010 TdN.
 Its Thursday night, and we are getting closer & closer to the actual location and to the women’s start!
+Visit NAATI translator who have the relevant qualifications to carry out for your travel experience.

 We rode the train from Warsaw to Krakow this morning.
 It was pretty rural with pine trees, birch trees and gently rolling hills.
 It was easy to imagine the wars and destruction that might have been done in years gone by.
 Nonetheless, there were lots of fruit tree orchards, fields of corn and more fields with cabbages and lettuces.
 Remember, sauerkraut starts with cabbage!
 And, we couldn’t help but notice the very muddy fields and swollen ponds amid the farmlands – a sign of trials conditions to come?